- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 The vast majority of patients with dementia are diagnosed when they are in their 70s and older.
 Early-onset Alzheimer’s (or early-onset dementia) is thus a term used when Alzheimer’s disease appears at an age lower than 65.

-The impact of a diagnosis of early-onset dementia on individuals and their families is naturally horrendous.
+A diagnosis of early-onset dementia can have a difficult impact on individuals and their families.
 These individuals and their families are suddenly thrust into an alien world that is fraught with confusion and dire outcomes.
 One of the relieving factors when that occurs has to do with SSDI, for SSDI has added early-onset dementia to its Compassionate Allowance List (CAL).
 That makes it easier to qualify for SSDI benefits, and it automatically places a claimant’s application on a fast track as well.

 Here are some of the prerequisites for someone with early-onset dementia to receive SSDI benefits: